|

 ability as

-we lose the expression of our "raison d'être" and our ability to
+presence.
+By this we lose the expression of our "raison

-feel, and we end up with people like Brian
+d'ętre" and our ability to feel, and we end up with people like Brian

-Mulroney and the Chinese government calling the shots because this is the
+Mulroney and the Chinese government calling the shots because this is

-from and those who voted them in also haven't been cultured enough to have
+the world they learned from and those who voted them in also

-the feeling to know
+haven't been cultured enough to have the feeling to know any

-any better.
 So cheaping

 out on music, making CD's worth $18 instead of $60 is taking its toll on human rights, spiritual awareness,